qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Compact sum type memory layout.
 - Interior pointer.
 (Golang supports interior pointer)
 - Weak reference.
-- Finalizer (the code that run when an object is collected by GC).
+- Finalizer (the code that runs when an object is collected by GC).

-Currently, **GC values cannot be shared across threads**.
+But the biggest limitation is: **GC values cannot be shared across threads**.

 ## Multi-threading